Little Big Town (album)

-Little Big Town is the self-titled debut studio album by American country music group Little Big Town released on May 21, 2002, by Monument Records.
-The album produced two singles for the group on the Hot Country Songs charts: "Don't Waste My Time" and "Everything Changes", which respectively reached number 33 and number 42 on the Billboard Hot Country Songs charts.
+Little Big Town is the self-titled debut studio album by American country music group Little Big Town.
+It was released on May 21, 2002, through Monument Records.
+The album produced two singles on the Hot Country Songs charts: "Don't Waste My Time" and "Everything Changes", which reached number 33 and number 42, respectively.
 "Stay" was re-recorded for the group's second album, The Road to Here.

 The group co-produced the album with Blake Chancey, with further production from Paul Worley on tracks 1, 4, and 10.